With enticing starting salaries and huge commission-earning potential take a look at the skills you'll need to become a

 The top sales candidates possess genuine entrepreneurial drive and spirit, claims Claire.
 Something as simple as trading on eBay can go a surprisingly long way in showing you're able and agile enough to create your own breaks.

-For those with the most important salesperson skills, working for yourself and starting your own business may be something to consider either now or in the future.
-Explore self-employment and what it takes to become an entrepreneur, or find out how Apprentice finalist Neil Clough moved on from the popular BBC show to set up a number of successful businesses.
+For those with these attributes, working for yourself and starting your own business may be something to consider either now or in the future.
+Explore self-employment and what it takes to become an entrepreneur.